 How it Works:

-· Register Online Here – Parents you can create an account first to easily monitor your children's activity.
+· Register Online Here – You can create an account first to easily monitor your activity.

 · Track Your Reading – Log in here and track your reading to earn points.